Last Updated: December 3, 2020

 In short, you really don’t need to do that much.
-You simply need to make sure you the right hardware and that your software is integrated to accept the payment.
+You simply need to make sure you have the right hardware and that your software is integrated to accept the payment.

 If you already accept contactless payments, chances are that that includes Apple Pay.
 Most contactless payment hardware can accept Apple.
-Just double check if you have existing NFC hardware.
+Just double-check if you have existing NFC hardware.

 Your POS software must also integrate with Apple Pay.
 This doesn’t mean that you need an entirely new point of sale system.
 Just talk with your current solution to see if they integrate.
 And if you’re looking for a new solution, click the button at the bottom of the page to set up a free trial and demo of KORONA’s software.

 With close to 70 million consumers estimated to be using mobile payments in 2020, it’s time that every retailer adapts.
 Yet, only 70% currently accept contactless payments.
 For small businesses in the U.S., it’s even lower with only 42% accepting mobile payments.
 The Apple Card won’t spark the surge in new users in this realm because that surge has already started.
 Keep your business ahead and get yourself fully integrated with modern payment methods.